Using Astrometry to Break Degeneracies in Stellar Surface Mapping: ASTROPHYSICAL IMPLICATIONS

 When performing the surface inversion, the maximum spherical harmonic degree $L$ must be specified.
 The number of observations $N$ both limits the signal-to-noise ratio, as well as the maximum degree $L$ that can be resolved without aliasing.
 According to the Shannon-Nyquist sampling theorem \citep{oppenheim1993digital}, to resolve a signal without aliasing, the sampling frequency $f_s$ must satisfy $f_s > 2 f$, where $f$ is the highest frequency component of the signal.
 The astrometric time-series signals in $x$ and $y$ (Equation \ref{eq: main}) are sinusoids composed of conjugate sums of complex exponential oscillations.
 The highest temporal frequency present occurs for a spherical harmonic of order $m = L$, to resolve this, we then require $N > 2 L$.
 Equivalently, if we have some $N = 31$ measurements, we may only resolve up to $L = 15$ spherical harmonics.
 If $L > \frac{N}{2}$, the contribution of higher-order harmonics will appear as if a lower-order term created it, so smaller-scale surface features will project to larger-scale terms.
-In this example, we simulate $N = 100$ and choose $L = 10$ for both the simulation and inversion, below the aliasing cutoff.
+In this example, we simulate $N = 100$, comparable to the number of along-scan epochs per star expected in Gaia DR5, and choose $L = 10$ for both the simulation and inversion, below the aliasing cutoff.
 Without loss of generality, we take the orbital period as $P = 1$.